Instagram Stories Analytics: Every Metric You Need to Know

 Instagram Stories Analytics: How to Find Your Stories Completion Rate

-Instagram Stories analytics also offer data on how viewers interact with your Instagram Stories, so you can find out crucial information about how many people are engaging with your entire story.
+Instagram Stories analytics also offers data on how viewers interact with your Instagram Stories, so you can find out crucial information about how many people are engaging with your entire story.

 This type of engagement data for Instagram Stories analytics is great for finding out what types of content perform the best, so you can determine what you should be posting more of!
 Here’s what each of them means: